NicholasSynovic/nicholassynovic.github.io/content/summaries/learning-deep-features-for-discriminative-localization.md

 > Why should we care about this paper?

-We should care about this paper as
+We should care about this paper as it provides a methodology of utilizing existing CNNs trained on image classification to perform object localization tasks "for free".
+In other words, this paper presents a methodology for object localization by reusing existing SOTA CNNs.

 ### Figures, Diagrams, Illustrations, and Graphs

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

+All of the figures and tables are labelled clearly, have detailed captions, and make sense with respect to the paper.

 ### Clarity

 > Is the paper well written?

+The paper is well written.

 ### Relevant Work